 Adding External Connectivity

 Let’s discuss an example of a smart home device that would require the internet in order to function.
 Imagine having a refrigerator that uses a radio frequency identification (RFID) system to track the items that are located inside of it.
 Using this system, the refrigerator could keep up with how old each item in the fridge is.
 Once expiration dates are reached, the refrigerator could then send either an email or a text message to the homeowner, or it could place an order directly with Amazon.
 Before a few days went by, the expired product could easily be replaced with a fresh shipment, and all the homeowner has to do is validate the purchase from their mobile device.
+To learn about the cost of the internet service, check this residential and Business Broadband Price Comparison.

 For smart home devices to effectively interoperate with the internet, there need to be five components that work in concert with each other: